diamond-nicholas/Conference-Page--Capstone/README.md

 ![screenshot](img/Screenshot.png)

-The purpose of this project is to put into practise all the knowledge acquired so far in the first module and how to apply those concepts to a real life job.
-So i was tasked to build a comference website, so i personalised the webpage into a musical band website, where different music lovers can book sessions for various parties and occasions with thier favorite African musicians.
+In this project, I built a conference page using the https://www.behance.net/gallery/29845175/CC-Global-Summit-2015 as a theme in building the project.
+I made a musical band website, where different music lovers can book sessions for various parties and occasions with thier favorite African musicians.

 ## BUILT WITH
 -HTML